Matcraft94/Aurora-GLM/README.md

     return xp.sum(x_arr)
 ```

-This allows distribution families and link functions to work seamlessly with NumPy arrays, PyTorch tensors, or JAX arrays without code changes.
+This pattern allows distribution families and link functions to work seamlessly with any array library without code changes.

 ### Extensibility